HarveyBakerHDJ/Finance-Projects/README.md

 - **Descriptions**: A Python based Monte Carlo Simulation of Bitcoin's futures prices over a one year time horizon using Jupyter Notebook and ChatGPT4o
 - **Files**: 'BTC_MonteCarloSimulation_UsingGPT4o.py'

+### 6. Bitcoin Volatility Profiling Code
+- **Descriptions**: Hidden code not included in my research paper.
+This project displays key insights into BTC's volatility profile which can be seen in the code comments and paper.
+- **Files**: 'BTC_vol.py'

 ## Usage/Installation

 To run these projects locally both Python and the necessary libraries will have to be installed, here are the steps all done in the CMD Terminal: